-1 INTRODUCTION
+INTRODUCTION

-The objective of loss reduction measures is to develop appropriate mitigation measures in order to eliminate or minimize losses to life, properties and economic due to landslide.
-In order to meet the objective, it is proposed to develop a framework of guidelines on planning, design, construction and maintenance of slopes to reduce risk from landslides.
-In order to derive at a feasible legal framework as part of new guideline under loss reduction measures, the process flow of land development such as planning, application, approval, design. construction and maintenances need to be identified and fine tuned to enforce loss reduction measures.
-Hence loss reduction measures need to be taken into consideration at every stage of development such as ;
+The objective of loss reduction measures is to develop appropriate mitigation measures in order to eliminate or minimize losses to life, properties and economic due to landslide (Robert, 2000; William, 2000).
+In order to meet the objective, it was proposed that a framework of guidelines on planning, design, construction and maintenance of slopes to reduce risk from landslides be developed.
+In order to derive a feasible legal framework as part of new guideline under loss reduction measures, the process flow of land development such as planning, application, approval, design, construction and maintenances need to be identified and fine tuned to enforce loss reduction measures.
+Hence loss reduction measures need to be taken into consideration at every stage of development such as;

-- i.
-Loss reduction measures within the current legal frame work - ii.
-Loss reduction measures during development planning stage - iii.
-Loss reduction measures during design stage
+i.
+Loss reduction measures within the current legal frame work.

+ii.
+Loss reduction measures during development planning stage.

+iii.
+Loss reduction measures during design stage.

-- iv.
-Loss reduction measures during construction stage - v.
-Loss Reduction Measures by enhancing maintenance, management and monitoring of slopes - 2.
+iv.
+Loss reduction measures during construction stage.

+v.
+Loss reduction measures by enhancing maintenance, management and monitoring of slopes.

 LOSS REDUCTION MEASURES WITHIN THE CURRENT LEGAL FRAME WORK